JAndrassy/Regulator/README.md

 The build of the Regulator with Ethernet shield SD card to serve web pages needs a Mega.

-The D1 R2 esp8266 version is in duty now foe evaluation.
-It is without ValvesBack.ino because esp8266 has only one analog pin.
+The D1 R2 esp8266 version is in duty now for evaluation.
+It is without temperature sensor of ValvesBack.ino, because esp8266 has only one analog pin.